Custom analytics integrations let you build your own analytics integrations on top of Optimizely Web Experimentation with the following benefits:

 A/B tests can have values of 'multivariate' or 'single_experiment'

-You can expedite creating a custom analytics integration by using JSON instead of the Visual Editor.
+You can create a custom analytics integration faster by using JSON instead of the Visual Editor.

 To see the JSON of an existing extension, click Edit JSON… for a custom integration.
-You can copy all of the JSON code there to copy this custom analytics integration to another project: in the target project, use the Using JSON option when creating a new custom analytics integration.
+You can copy all JSON code from a custom analytics integration to another project: in the target project.
+Use the Using JSON option when creating a new custom analytics integration.

-Before you can start using an integration in any experiments, enable it in the dashboard by setting the integration's On/Off toggle (on the right menu of the Integration dashboard) to On.
+Before you can start using an integration in any experiments, enable it in the dashboard by setting the integration to On.

 Enabling integrations also includes them in your project snippet.

-Some integrations do not require any custom properties to be defined for each experiment (such as custom dimension for Google Analytics) and can be enabled by default for all experiments.
-In these cases, you can enable the integration once and not have to enable it every time you create a new experiment.
+Some integrations do not require you to define any custom properties for each experiment (such as custom dimension for Google Analytics).
+In these cases, you can enable the integration once and do not have to enable it every time you create a new experiment.